international employment law firm alliance L&E Global

 Career Break/Study Leave: While there is no statutory entitlement to this leave, employers in Ireland can and do facilitate career breaks / study leave and put in place parameters around this either on a case-by-case basis or by way of a policy.

-Domestic Violence Leave: This is a new form of leave which, at the time of writing, is not currently in force (but it is expected to come into force in the coming months).
-Once in force, employees will be able to take up to 5 days paid leave (in any period of 12 consecutive months) where they, or a ‘relevant person’ (i.e. the employee’s spouse, civil partner, cohabitant, or a person with whom they are in an intimate relationship, a minor child or other dependent person), have experienced, or are experiencing, domestic violence.
+Domestic Violence Leave: Employees may take up to 5 days paid leave (in any period of 12 consecutive months) where they, or a ‘relevant person’ (i.e. the employee’s spouse, civil partner, cohabitant, or a person with whom they are in an intimate relationship, a minor child or other dependent person), have experienced, or are experiencing, domestic violence.
 The purpose of the leave is to enable the person to take certain actions or avail of relevant services/assistance regarding the domestic violence.
 There is no service requirement needed to avail of this leave.
-The rate of pay that an employer will be required to pay an employee during the leave will be specified by way of a statutory instrument.
+An employee is entitled to be paid their normal salary by their employer while on statutory domestic violence leave.
+Pensions: Mandatory and Typically Provided

 Pensions: Mandatory and Typically Provided